kubeshop/testkube/docs/docs/getting-started/step3-creating-first-test.md

 $ testkube get execution my-frst-test-1
 ```

-## Getting the result of a Test Execution
+## Getting the Result of a Test Execution

-To see the result of a Test Execution, first you need to get the Test Execution list:
+To see the result of a Test Execution, first, you need to get the Test Execution list:

 ```sh
 testkube get executions